Homemade Vegetable Beef Soup

 Confession

-I’ll have to admit that I probably don’t make vegetable beef soup the same way each time!
-It’s one of those recipes that after you have made it a few times, you don’t need a recipe.
-And, you use whatever is handy for the soup.
+I’ll admit, I probably don’t make vegetable beef soup the same way every time!
+It’s one of those recipes that, once you’ve made it a few times, you don’t really need a recipe anymore.
+You just use whatever you have on hand and adjust as you go—it always turns out comforting and delicious! 🍲

 Options

-- Sometimes we may have it with just tomatoes, potatoes, and onions.
+- Simplify It: Sometimes, we make it with just tomatoes, potatoes, and onions for a lighter version.

-Another option is to use leftovers.
-I’m not good at this because I usually throw away anything that is not enough for at least one serving at another meal.
-But I have a friend who keeps a plastic container in her freezer, just for those tiny leftover bits.
-She will keep corn, peas, lima beans, etc, and just keep adding to that container.
-When it’s full or close to full, she makes vegetable soup.
+Another great option is to use leftovers!
+While I’m not the best at this—I tend to toss anything that’s not enough for another full serving—I have a friend who’s a pro at it.
+She keeps a plastic container in her freezer specifically for those tiny bits of leftovers, like corn, peas, or lima beans.
+Whenever there’s a little extra, she adds it to the container.
+When it’s full (or close to it), she uses it to make vegetable soup.
 She doesn’t waste a thing!
-I should strive to be more like her)))
+I really should strive to be more like her! 😊

 yummy!